 From leaving Mandalay, Myanmar to arriving at my hotel in Imphal, India, the total travel time was 28 hours.
 Like I said, it wasn’t difficult just tiring!

-Another option in the city centre is Hotel Shirui Lily, only 300m from Hotel Nirmala.
-Single room starting from 1000ruppees.
+Another option in the city centre is Hotel Shirui Lily, 300m away from Hotel Nirmala.
+Single room starting from 1000 rupees.
 It was definitely not as good value and the room was not as nice, however, it still had Wi-Fi and a decent restaurant.